erizov/Professor/semester_13/lecture_88_consensus_advanced/tendermint/README.md

 ## Often Used Together With

-Tendermint is commonly used in combination with:
+Tendermint is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques